 Proving the Car Accident Wasn’t Your Fault

-Now even if the other driver caused the accident or crash and the case is clear cut, they may attempt to point the finger at you.
+Even if the other driver caused the accident or crash and the case is clear cut, they may attempt to point the finger at you.
 Their goal, as mentioned above, is to reduce your claim.
-Though you’ll want to take the following steps when at the scene of the accident.
-Here is what you’ll need to do:
+To counteract this tactic, you’ll want to take the following steps at the scene of the accident:

-- Exchange the required information with the other driver.
-The information will help you file a claim.
+- Exchange information with the other driver.
+Certainly don’t argue with them, but don’t engage in a long conversation with them either.
+Their information will help you file a claim.

-- You will want to call the police to the scene of the accident and then get a copy of the report.
+- Call the police to the scene of the accident and then get a copy of the accident report.

-- You will also want to speak to witnesses.
-Make sure that you get the contact information and the required statements from all other individuals involved before leaving the scene.
+- Speak to witnesses.
+Make sure you get contact information and the required statements from all other individuals involved before leaving the scene.

-- Get an attorney on board.
-You will want to make sure that you hire an attorney who has considerable experience seeking compensation for car accident victims.
+- Hire an attorney right away.
+You’ll want to make sure you hire an attorney who has considerable experience seeking compensation for car accident victims.

 Types of Compensation for Damages

-The majority of personal injury damages are categorized as “compensatory” which means that the victims or the plaintiffs are to be compensated for what they lost because of the accident.
-The goal of the compensatory damages is to make sure that the plaintiff is made whole again from mainly a financial standpoint.
-The objective is to put a dollar value on the injuries and distress caused by the accident.
+Most personal injury damages are categorized as “compensatory”.
+That means the victims, also known as the plaintiffs are to be compensated for what they lost because of the accident.
+The goal of compensatory damages is to make sure that the plaintiff is made whole again financially.
+The objective is to put a dollar value on the injuries and emotional distress caused by the accident.

-Below we take a brief look at the various types and the most common types of compensatory damages sought in personal injury cases:
+Below we take a brief look at the various and most common types of compensatory damages available in personal injury cases:

-Emotional Loss or Distress: Generally, this is linked to accidents of a more serious nature.
-The damages awarded for people who suffer from emotional distress caused by an accident are referred to as distress damages.
+Emotional Loss or Distress: The damages awarded for people who suffer from emotional distress caused by an accident are referred to as distress damages.
 Usually, these issues include sleep loss, fear, and anxiety.
 Some states may consider emotional distress as part of their definition of pain and suffering associated with an injury that’s awarded to the plaintiff.

-Loss of Income: If the accident impacted your income, for instance, your salary or daily wages, or your ability to work for a period of time which meant you couldn’t earn a living, then you will be awarded income compensation.
-Generally, the damages will be awarded in the form of future income loss because there is a loss of the capacity to earn.
-So, in other words, if you’re unable to work for 3 years because of the accident, there is a dollar value put on how much that would be worth.
+Loss of Income: If the accident impacted your income, for instance, your salary or daily wages, or your ability to work for a period of time which meant you couldn’t earn a living, then you will be awarded compensation for lost income.
+Generally, these damages are awarded in the form of future income loss because there is a loss of the capacity to earn.
+So, if you’re unable to work for 3 years because of the accident, there is a dollar value put on how much that would be worth.

-Medical Care and Treatment: In many cases, the personal injury damages award may include the overall cost of medical care for injuries that are a result of an accident.
-The reimbursement is mainly going to be for the medical care you have received so far, and the estimated cost of what you will require in the future.
+Medical Care and Treatment: This makes up the largest part of an auto accident victim’s economic damages.
+These damages are meant to compensate you for the medical care you have received so far, and the estimated cost of what you will require in the future.

-Damages Awarded for Loss of Consortium: These damages typically relate to the plaintiff’s relationship with their family, i.e. their spouse in particular.
-So, if the accident caused damage to the relationship like an inability to have a sexual relationship.
-A similar impact could be compensated if a relationship erodes between a parent and their child.
+Damages Awarded for Loss of Consortium: These damages refer to the plaintiff’s relationship with their spouse in particular.
+So, if the accident caused damage to the relationship like an inability to have a sexual relationship, they could be awarded these damages.

 Physical and Mental – Pain and Suffering: You will also be entitled to seek and maybe get compensation for any serious physical or mental discomfort caused by the accident.
 If you have ongoing pain that stems from the accident, pain and suffering case could be made for significant compensation.